EverLand1/QuicKitty/README.md

 This is a quick script to set up and run HardeningKitty, a Windows hardening script.
 Check out their repository: https://github.com/scipag/HardeningKitty

-Primarially made for script kiddies and beginners to quickly implement in competitions (everyone has to start somewhere!).
+Primarily made for script kiddies and beginners to quickly implement in competitions (everyone has to start somewhere!).

 ## Open powershell (not even as administrator) by using the Win+R shortcut, typing "powershell", and pressing Enter.